-JSFB has a Risk Appetite Framework (RAF) to set the boundaries of the Bank's risk taking in pursuit of its growth strategy.
-Regular risk oversight disciplines have been put in place to provide adequate management oversight over credit risks through various risk Committees i.e., Product Risk Committees (for Liabilities, Retail Financial Services - RFS, Micro-housing Loans - MHL, Affordable Housing Loans - AHL and Medium and Small Enterprises - MSE), ALCO, Investment Committee, Operational Risk committees (Functional Operational Risk Committees for each central/Head-office function) and Zonal Operational Risk Committees - ZRMCs for each zone.
+Bank has a Risk Appetite Framework (RAF) to set the boundaries of the Bank's risk taking in pursuit of its growth strategy.
+Regular risk oversight disciplines have been put in place to provide adequate management oversight over credit risks through various risk Committees i.e., Product Risk Committees (for Liabilities, Retail Financial Services - Home loan & LAP and Medium and Small Enterprises - MSE), ALCO, Investment Committee, Operational Risk committees (Functional Operational Risk Committees for each central/Head-office function) and Zonal Operational Risk Committees - ZRMCs for each zone.

-All key risks are discussed in the Executive Risk Management Committee (Executive RMC) of the Bank.
+All key risks are discussed in the Executive Risk Management Committee (ERMC) of the Bank.
 The Board exercises oversight over Risk Management through the Risk Management Committee of the Board.